oleksandrsirenko/cloud-native-foundations/README.md

 # Cloud Native Foundations by Udacity Hands-On Course Materials

----

-***Learn how to structure, package, and release an application to a Kubernetes cluster, while using an automated CI/CD pipeline.***
+*Learn how to structure, package, and release an application to a Kubernetes cluster, while using an automated CI/CD pipeline.*

 The Cloud Native Foundations course is Phase I of the [SUSE Cloud Native Foundations Scholarship Program](https://www.udacity.com/scholarships/suse-cloud-native-foundations-scholarship) from Udacity.